-I believe Limu Original is safe in healthy people.
-That said, here are a few things worth mentioning for those who take this – or other supplements.
+Limu Original is likely safe in most healthy people.
+That said, here are a few things to think about.
+This list is not complete

 Does Limu Work?

-While Limu – the supplement – may lack published, peer reviewed trials, fucoidan (touted to be one of its main active ingredients) has been clinically studied.
-The bulk of those investigations appear to involve lab animals or are test-tube studies.
-The few human studies I was able to locate do appear to show fucoidan may be having some effects, although, given the small number of studies, I feel more research is needed to know for sure.
-I personally would like to see clinical trials on Limu -the supplement- and more human studies on fucoidan.
+While Limumay lack clinical proof, fucoidan (which is in the supplement) has been clinically studied.
+The few human studies available appear to show fucoidan may be having some effects, but more study is needed to know for sure.
 Because Limu Original is derived from the whole plant, if it does work, I think its effects might be more complicated than any single nutrient, including fucoidan.